krisppurg/dimscord/README.md

  * For compressing data and stuff you would need zlib1.dll to be installed, you can put it at your `.nimble/bin` directory or just simply put it at your folder.

  * For contributing you should use the devel branch.

+ * You should either use the devel branch, if there's issues with this branch.

  * The documentation for the library is https://krisppurg.github.io/dimscord/0.0.9/dimscord.html